 SPS was incorporated on February 24, 1989 under the laws of the State of Utah.
-SPS commenced mortgage servicing operations in 1989 for its own accounts and has managed and serviced third-party residential mortgage loan portfolios since 1994.
-On June 30, 2004, SPS changed its name from Fairbanks Capital Corp. to Select

-Portfolio Servicing, Inc. On October 4, 2005, Credit Suisse First Boston (USA), Inc., acquired all of the outstanding stock of SPS's parent from the prior shareholders.
+SPS commenced mortgage servicing operations in 1989 for its own accounts and has managed and serviced third-party subprime and nonperforming mortgage loan portfolios since 1994.
+SPS began servicing third-party Alt-A mortgage loan portfolios in 2002.
+On June 30, 2004, SPS changed its name from Fairbanks Capital Corp. to Select Portfolio Servicing, Inc. On October 4, 2005, Credit Suisse First Boston (USA), Inc., acquired all of the outstanding stock of SPS's parent from the prior shareholders.
 SPS's corporate offices are located at 3217 S Decker Lake Drive, Salt Lake City, UT 84119.
 SPS conducts operations in Salt Lake City, Utah and Jacksonville, Florida.
 SPS will provide customary servicing functions with respect to the Mortgage Loans in its portfolio.

-SPS is approved by HUD as a non-supervised mortgagee with servicing approval, and is a Fannie Maeapproved seller/servicer and a Freddie Mac-approved servicer engaged in the servicing of senior and junior lien mortgage loans.
+SPS is approved by HUD as a non-supervised mortgagee with servicing approval, and is a Fannie Mae-approved seller/servicer and a Freddie Mac-approved servicer engaged in the servicing of first and junior lien mortgage loans.